Father of Seven

 Appeared in Today, Fall 2005

 I was asked to write this piece for Today, the University of Florida’s alumni magazine, not long after my last son was born.
 This was published in Fall 2005.
 Do the math to make the adjustments to bring the ages of the children up to date.
-Plus, I now have four granddaughters.
+Plus, I now have six grandchildren.
 And, oh yeah, I got divorced a second time.
 Other than that stuff, of course, it’s more or less the same.

 ……….